Jay-prodesign/akil-main/docs/exec-plans/active/AKI-GIT-001.md

 ## QA Evidence Bundle

-- Screenshot/read of live repo state prior to change (owner/name/visibility/branch/commit/PR count) captured via browser inspection on 2026-08-14.
+- Live repo state prior to change (owner/name/visibility/branch/commit/PR count) confirmed via browser inspection on 2026-08-14: `Jay-prodesign/akil-main`, Private, default branch `main`, base commit `8a95c721024da4bfee99e082a01e34b86321637f`, 1 branch, 0 open PRs.
-- File-by-file diff on the task branch, reviewed against Scope/Non-Scope lists above (see Commit/PR/Evidence for the PR link containing the actual diff).
+- Full diff reviewed via PR #1 (`https://github.com/Jay-prodesign/akil-main/pull/1`) "Files changed" tab: 16 files, +508/-0, file tree matches Scope list exactly.
-- Grep-equivalent manual check: no `package.json`, no `src/`, no `.env` with real values, no framework/database/queue references, no AI Commerce/Shopify content introduced.
+- Manual check: no `package.json`, no `src/`, no `.env` with real values, no framework/database/queue references, no AI Commerce/Shopify content introduced.

 ## Implementation Notes

 - Used Claude in Chrome (GitHub web UI) to create the branch and commit files directly, since no GitHub MCP connector or `gh`/git credential was available in the execution sandbox (direct `git clone` over the sandbox network was blocked; no GitHub connector exists in the connector registry).
 This was confirmed with the Owner before proceeding.
 Model tier: Tier B (normal engineering work) per `MODEL_POLICY.md` — this task is mechanical/structural, not deep-reasoning.
 - Root `README.md` content was extended (not replaced) to preserve the pre-existing description line.
+- 16 commits total on the branch (one per file, plus this record's own finalize-edit).
+All commits show as "Verified" in GitHub.

 ## Known Limitations / Issues